tq-systems/meta-tq/meta-tq/doc/README.TQMa62xx.md

 * On TQMa62xx variants with AM62x GP SoC, SD card boot is slow after power-on, taking several seconds before the first messages of the bootloader
+* On TQMa62xx variants without user EEPROM, the EEPROM device is not disabled in the Linux Device Tree, resulting in a non-critical error message in the kernel log during boot

 ## Supported features